-This category includes accounts payable and accrued expenses (Note 16) and due to related parties (Note 17) and loan payable (Note 15) in the consolidated statements of financial positions.
+This category includes accounts payable and accrued expenses (Note 16) and due to related parties (Note 17), loans payable (Note 15) and customer's deposits in the consolidated statements of financial positions.

 Impairment of Financial Assets

 The Group assesses at the end of each financial reporting period whether a financial asset or group of financial assets is impaired.
 Impairment losses, if any, are measured as the difference between the asset's carrying amount and the present value of estimated future cash flows or current fair value.